gchandra10/useful-rust-links/CONTRIBUTING.md

 - Search previous Pull Requests or Issues before making a new one, as yours may be duplicated.
 - Enter a meaningful pull request description.
 - Don't mention Rust in the description, as it's implied.
 - Check your spelling and grammar.
+(Use Grammarly google chrome extension)
-- Remove any trailing whitespace.
+- Avoid trailing whitespaces.
-- New categories, or improvements to the existing categorisation, are always welcome.
+- Feel free to add New categories, or improvements related to Rust programming.
 - **Add Your entry at the bottom** within the category.